 Measuring ROI will be huge in 2019 because it’ll show whether a particular influencer helps achieve a pre-defined marketing goal.
 Social media marketing metrics are increasingly including influencer marketing ROI tools, so they will be used by more businesses to assess the performance of influencers.

-Here’s what brands should consider to ensure an accurate calculation of ROI of individual influencers in 2019:
+Here’s what brands should consider ensuring an accurate calculation of ROI of individual influencers in 2019:

 Over to You